A categorification of Grassmannian cluster algebras: Categorification

-\begin{remark} Geiss-Leclerc-Schr\"oer \cite[Thm.~9.3]{GLS08} also use their cluster character map $N\mapsto \cluschar{N}$ to induce a bijection between complete (basic) rigid objects in $\Sub Q_k$ and clusters in $\k[\N]$, or \cite[Thm.~10.2]{GLS08} with clusters in $\GCA{k}{n}$ by homogenisation and including $\Pluck{\cycint{n}}$.
+\begin{remark} Geiss-Leclerc-Schr\"oer \cite[Thm.~9.3]{GLS08} also use their cluster character map $N\mapsto \cluschar{N}$ to induce a bijection between reachable cluster tilting objects in $\Sub Q_k$ and clusters in $\k[\N]$, or \cite[Thm.~10.2]{GLS08} with clusters in $\GCA{k}{n}$ by homogenisation and including $\Pluck{\cycint{n}}$.

-We may now restate this as a bijection between complete rigid objects in $\CM(A)$ and clusters in $\GCA{k}{n}$, using the bijection $M\mapsto \homcc{M}$ of Theorem~\ref{thm:clusvar}.
+We may now formulate this more simply as saying that the bijection $M\mapsto \homcc{M}$ induces a bijection between reachable cluster tilting objects in $\CM(A)$ and clusters in $\GCA{k}{n}$.
 In this way, $\CM(A)$ is a more natural categorification of the cluster structure on $\GCA{k}{n}$. \end{remark}